Communicating for a Healthier Tomorrow: Insights from the Frontlines

 Communication is far more than just sharing information; it is a fundamental driver of public health.

+Bronwyn Adams, Head of Studio STEM, says communication is a vital preventative tool.
 “Communication is a critical part of the healthcare ecosystem.
 It can help drive healthy behaviours that prevent people from needing to access care, and it empowers consumers to make informed decisions about their health,” Ms Adams said.

-“Healthcare communication is vital to creating an informed community who can advocate for themselves and their family,” Ms Nally said.
-“When a community is confident they understand the quite difficult and sometimes abstract concepts in medical research, they can educate their family and friends and that then translates into support for the Institute”.
+Alicia Nally, Senior Communications Advisor at QIMR Berghofer, describes medical research as the “invisible army” behind hospitals.
+“Healthcare communication is vital to creating an informed community who can advocate for themselves and their family... when a community is confident they understand the quite difficult and sometimes abstract concepts in medical research, they can educate their family and friends,” Ms Nally said.

 Real-World Impact